schirmerm/liri-node-app/README.md

 ![concert-input](./images/concert-this-input.png)

-When you press enterenter you should get this result
+When you press enter you should get this result

 ![concert-result](./images/concert-this-results.png)